Frequently Asked Questions

 Are there any souvenirs or mementos available?

 Every regular admission receives a souvenir wine glass and everyone will receive a wine caddy tray.
-In addition, T-shirts and sweatshirts shirts will be available for purchase.
+In addition, T-shirts will be available for purchase.

 I’m worried about drinking and driving.